prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 <div class="bs-docs-section" markdown="1">

-# How does Prebid Mobile work?
+# How Does Prebid Mobile Work?
 {:.no_toc}

 Prebid Mobile SDK sends requests to Prebid Server to help app developers to access additional demand that is not available from their mobile ad network.